Enspryng (Satralizumab)

 - headache

-- local reaction at injection site (hot flushes, skin reddening, itching, rash and pain)
+- injection site reactions (hot flushes, skin reddening, itching, rash, pain)

 - joint pain